Chinese intelligence activity abroad: India

 On 3 March 2021, the Chinese hackers attacked the Covaxin and Covishield units In India.
 It is also being claimed that the hackers tried to create a national blackout in the country by breaching the electricity units.

 On 21 October 2022, The Tribune, an Indian English newspaper, reported that Delhi Police apprehended a Chinese female citizen hailing from Hainan province in China, and she was accused of assuming a false identity as a monk and allegedly engaging in "anti-national activities."

-In February 2023, Indian police detained a Chinese national accused of spying against India under the Indian Penal Code (IPC) section 121 (waging war against the government of India) and other IPC sections, after the Chinese national visited “key installations” in Delhi, India.
+In February 2023, Indian police detained a Chinese national accused of spying against India under the Indian Penal Code (IPC) section 121 (waging war against the government of India) and other IPC sections, after the Chinese national visited "key installations" in Delhi, India.

 On 10 May 2024, a Chinese national, was arrested by Uttar Pradesh Police and Sashastra Seema Bal for espionage activities along the India-Nepal border.
 Photographs of Indian Army installations and his trips to Pakistan were found on his phone.

 Since China's state security laws demand enterprises to collaborate with intelligence work, India implemented software and hardware testing regulations for closed-circuit television camera manufacturers starting in April 2025.

+In December 2025, Hu Congtai, a 29-year-old Chinese national, was detained in Jammu and Kashmir for allegedly violating the terms of his tourist visa by travelling to restricted areas in Ladakh and Kashmir.
+Authorities found that he visited strategically sensitive locations, stayed in unregistered accommodations, obtained a local SIM card, and conducted online searches related to CRPF deployments and Article 370, prompting security concerns.